Idelvalverde16/Rock-Paper-Scissors-Game/README.md

 In the previous projects I learned how to work with basic DOM manipulation.
 It was time to review what I have learned by building a Rock, Paper, Scissors game.

 In this mini project, I reviewed conditionals, functions, getElementById, and more.
 This project gave me an opportunity to solve small problems and get a better understanding of the basics.
+Practicing in https://www.freecodecamp.org.